San Francisco 49ers vs. Seattle Seahawks NFL Week 4 Odds, Plays and Insights for October 3, 2021

-NFC West opponents square off when the San Francisco 49ers (2-1) host the Seattle Seahawks (1-2) on Sunday, October 3, 2021 at Levi's Stadium.
+Oddsmakers give the San Francisco 49ers (2-1) the edge when they host the Seattle Seahawks (1-2) on Sunday, October 3, 2021 in a matchup between NFC West foes at Levi's Stadium.
 San Francisco is favored by 3 points.
-The point total is set at 52.
+The over/under for the outing is set at 52.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.